3IE/SwiftStarter/README.md

 - <a href="https://github.com/Alamofire/Alamofire">Alamofire</a> is an HTTP networking library written in Swift.
 - <a href="https://github.com/Alamofire/AlamofireImage">AlamofireImage</a> is an image component library for Alamofire.
 - <a href="https://github.com/Hearst-DD/ObjectMapper">ObjectMapper</a> is a JSON mapping library.
-- <a href="https://github.com/tristanhimmelman/AlamofireObjectMapper">AlamofireObjectMapper</a> is an Alamofire extension which simplifies ObjectMapper usage.
-- <a href="https://github.com/SVProgressHUD/SVProgressHUD">SVProgressHUD</a> is a lightweight progress HUD.
+- <a href="https://github.com/jdg/MBProgressHUD">MBProgressHUD</a> is a lightweight progress HUD.

 #### Models